Skip to main content

 Who can belong to this organization?

-This organization was formed to coordinate resources for local municipal public works departments, public water agencies, public waste water agencies, township road districts, unit road districts, county highway departments and any other governmental entity that
+This organization was formed to coordinate resources for local municipal public works departments, public water agencies, public wastewater agencies, township road districts, unit road districts, county highway departments, and any other governmental entity that

-performs a public works function as they respond to emergency situations.
+performs a public works function.

 The Illinois Intergovernmental Cooperation Act, 5 ILCS 220/1 et seq., provides the basic legal authority for units of local government to contract with other units of government.
 Please consult your agency’s legal counsel for detailed legal advice.